ivan-pi/hugo_blog/content/posts/20200215_using_hugo_for_greater_good.md

 categories: ["Development","Hugo"]
 tags:
 keywords: ["Hugo"]
+markup: "mmark"
+katex: "true"
 ---

 As many before me, I've decided I need a website to share some of my work and ideas in an uncensored fashion.
 I set up this page almost a year ago, but I didn't add any content in the meanwhile.
 This was in part simply due to lack of motivation and second due to focusing on other projects (I'm saving some of these for blog posts).

 Getting back to the website was easier this time round.
-Still I have decided to document the process of creating this website, so I can come back to it easily at any future point (hopefully in sooner than one year).
+Still I have decided to document the process of creating the website, so I can come back to it easily at any future point (hopefully sooner than one year).

 Since this post is aimed mostly towards myself, I might come back and add further instructions as I move along.